- To present a document or object to the House of Representatives or the Senate, to be included in the records of the Parliament.

 - territory parliament

-- Elected representatives that make territory laws.
+- Elected representatives who make territory laws.

 - third reading